Skip to content

 Reform The Broken Criminal Justice System

 Let’s ban private prisons.
 Let’s end the failed War On Drugs.
 Let’s eliminate mandatory minimum sentences.
 Let’s demilitarize our police forces.
 Let’s require police to wear cameras.
 Let’s begin to treat violent & non-violent crime differently.
-Let’s increase investment in mental health programs and programs that help people recover from substance abuse.
+Let’s increase investment in mental health programs and help people recover from substance abuse.
 Let’s end cash bail.
-And let’s address that the facts that African-Americans and Latinos are twice as likely to be arrested and almost four times as likely to experience the use of force during encounters with the police and the fact that they comprise well over half of all prisoners while making up just a quarter of the population is the direct result of a long history of institutionalized racism in not only the criminal justice system, but also in the educational, political, economic, employment, housing, and financial systems.
+And let’s address that the facts that African-Americans and Latinos are twice as likely to be arrested and almost four times as likely to experience the use of force during encounters with the police and the fact that they comprise well over half of all prisoners while making up just a quarter of the population are direct results of a long history of institutionalized racism in not only the criminal justice system, but also in the educational, political, economic, employment, housing, and financial systems of our nation.

 Expand Civil Liberties